patrickhuang112/chinese-chess-112/README.md

-	-Dark Blue circles indicate "legal" moves for a selected piece -Orange circles indicate a legal move that involves taking an enemy piece -Pink-Purple circles indicate a king piece is in check
+	-Dark Blue circles indicate "legal" moves for a selected piece -Orange circles indicate a legal move that involves taking an enemy piece -Pink-Purple circles indicate a king piece is in check -White circles indicate the king is checkmated and the game is over -Click escape key to go back to the main menu and reset the game.
+		-Click space key to play another reset game

 Game Rules: